vimlesh1975/cmpweb/Readme.md

  go to cmpweb folder=>
-Open this folder in vscode editor open terminal give command as node main.js
+Open this folder in vscode editor open terminal give command as npm i and then node main.js

 open in chrome browser http://localhost:8080